shuyanlong/frbdata/README.md

 marginalized \(H_0\) posteriors shown in the main manuscript and allow the relations between \(H_0\) and the nuisance parameters to be inspected.

-## Notes

-The machine-learning clusters are not interpreted as established physical FRB populations.
-The analysis is intended to test how possible FRB substructure and sample composition affect the inferred Hubble constant.